-This easy blackberry sorbet with apple is gently flavoured with thyme and is perfect for fall.
-Made in the ice cream machine.
+This easy blackberry and apple sorbet is gently flavoured with thyme and is perfect from late summer.
+It’s easily made in an ice cream machine.

 - 250 g blackberries